moineaulab/CRISPRStudio/README.md

 + i: GFF3 file generated with CRISPRDetect (compulsory)

-+ l: generate the figure with a subset of isolates listed in the file (optional: by default, will generate a figure with all the strains)
++ l: generate the figure with a subset of isolates listed in the file (optional: by default, will generate a figure with all the strains.
+You need to provided a txt file with the list of the sample names exactly as they appear in the CRISPRDetect output file)

 + g: gray out unique spacers, so that only spacers present twice in the dataset remain colored (optional, by default will attribute a unique color for each cluster of spacer)